TheMarlboroMan/php-router/README.md

 - something to build controllers
 - something to build parameter extractors and the parameters extractors themselves.
 - something to build output transformers and the output transformers themselves.
+- something to build error handlers and the error handlers themselves.

 These almost always come in pairs of "a factory" and "stuff the factory builds".
 These are supposed to be evil multi-factories that you pass a key in and they return an object that satisfies the interface.
 The implementor controls these keys and what kind of objects can be built with them.
 Most factories can return null to indicate that nothing with that key is to be built (and probably crash later).